University of Pennsylvania Graduate Group in Economics Rules and Policies

-Only students who have been certified as being fluent in English in the classroom by English Language Programs can be appointed to T.A.ships.
+Only students who have been certified as being fluent in English in the classroom by English Language Programs can be appointed to Teaching Assistantships(TA).

-Being a R.A. does not preclude a student from being a TA later.
-An important consideration for a student in accepting a R.A.ship is whether the work is related to the student's research, and whether such will be a help or hindrance in his or her studies.
+Being a Research Assistant (RA) does not preclude a student from being a TA later.
+An important consideration for a student to be a RA is whether the work is related to the student's research, and whether such will be a help or hindrance in his or her studies.

 Since students come with different backgrounds and interests, it is usual and advisable to talk about one's program with the Director of Graduate Studies as latent abilities and new interests develop.
 Students who wish to take courses in other departments at the University may do so with the permission of the Director of Graduate Studies.

 The A.M. degree is granted upon completion of the Preliminary Examinations with an average grade (over the three prelims of micro, macro, and econometrics) of 3 or higher, 8 course units with a grade point average of B, and a research requirement.
 The latter may be an elaboration of a term paper assigned in some course, or it may be done independently of a course.
 The supervisor must certify to the Graduate Group that the research paper meets the research requirement.
 Students taking an A.M. degree after having failed the Preliminary Examinations twice may remain registered with the Economics Graduate Group throughout the fall term of their second year, and in exceptional cases through the spring term also.